fabriqnetwork/specular/README.md

 **Configure wallet**

-1. Go to `.sidecar.env` and import the validator key to MetaMask.
+1. Go to `.sidecar.env` and copy the validator key to MetaMask.
 The account is pre-funded on L2, so you can use it to transact.
 2. In `Settings -> Networks`, create a new network called `L2`, which connects to the sequencer.
 Enter `http://localhost:4011` for the RPC URL, `13527` for the chain ID and `ETH` for currency symbol.